rspamd/rspamd.com/doc/modules/metadata_exporter.md

 # Metadata exporter

-Metadata exporter processes a set of rules which identify interesting messages and push information based on these to an external service (currently supported are Redis Pub/Sub, HTTP POST & SMTP; user-defined backends can also be used).
+The Metadata exporter operates on a set of rules that identify interesting messages, and subsequently sends information based on these rules to an external service.
+The exporter supports Redis Pub/Sub, HTTP POST, and SMTP as built-in backends, while also allowing users to define custom backends as desired.

-Possible applications include quarantines, logging, alerting & feedback loops.
+Potential applications of the Metadata exporter include quarantining, logging, alerting, and feedback loops.

 ### Theory of operation